 However, anyone who regularly visits their local coffee shop can attest to the fact that espresso drinks aren’t cheap.
 If you’d like to cut your java bill by making your own espresso at home, then Nespresso, a company that produces user-friendly machines with single-serve pods to brew espresso, is about to become your best friend.
+For example, there's their VertuoPlus + Aeroccino Bundle—an all-in-one, versatile workhorse with advanced features that we think is the company's best offering.

 We’ve rounded up the best Nespresso machines available, along with guidance on which model best suits which particular priorities and customers.